sabeelmansuri/Nanopore-Genome-Assembly/Nanopore_Tutorial.md

 ## Assembly Visualization
 Open Bandage and a GUI window should pop up.
-In the toolbar, click Fie > Load Graph, and select the test.contigs.gfa.
+In the toolbar, click File > Load Graph, and select the test.contigs.gfa.
 You should see something like the following:

 [BANDAGE IMAGE]